galaxyproject/admin-training/sessions/01-deployment-options/deployment.md

 - What tools will your users be using?
   - What are their requirements?
-- In general, the most commonly used tools use a single core
+- In general, the most commonly used tools use a single core.
   - But can use lots of memory!
 - Some compute-intensive tools use multiple cores

 usegalaxy.org allocates from **8 GB/core** to **16 GB/core**

-Connecting Galaxy to clusters/HPC is covered in the advanced section.

----

-# Deployment Options and Best Practices

-.footnote[\#usegalaxy / @galaxyproject]

 ---